TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

   █   ▀███▀      █     ▀      ███    █      █
  ▀              █                   ▀      █
                ▀                          ▀
-v2.2 for DaggerFall Unity 0.4.75
+Unreleased for DaggerFall Unity 0.5.x
 =================================================================================================

-**DESCRIPTION**
+Description
 -------------------------------------------------------------------------------------------------
 Adds grass and, optionally, water plants, stones and flowers to the terrain of Daggerfall Unity.

-**INSTALLATION**
+Installation
 -------------------------------------------------------------------------------------------------
-Put the *.dfmod file inside 'DaggerfallUnity_Data/StreamingAssets/Mods'.
+Put RealGrass.dfmod file inside 'DaggerfallUnity_Data/StreamingAssets/Mods'.
-Use the load order settings window to choose if you want water plants and stones or only grass, and customize the size and shape of grass.

-**SETTINGS**
+Settings
 -------------------------------------------------------------------------------------------------

-**Grass**
+* Grass

     - Size
     The size of grass is determined by a minimum and a maximum value for height and width.
     This is the size at the highest point: grass grows from snow during the first days of spring, and fade back to snow at the end of fall.

     - Density
     Thick and thin values affect the number of objects per terrain tile.
     Higher or lower numbers determine the density, while the delta between the min and max affects the homogeneity or variety among all tiles.
 Excessive values can cause performance drops.

     - NoiseSpread
     The spread of the variety of grass, an higher number causes a more varied placement.
     It doesn't affect the number of objects.

     - Shader
     'Billboard' makes the grass images rotate so that they always face the camera; this is the cheapest option.
-When 'Mesh' is enabled, grass is shown in a more ralistic manner, much like modern games.
+    When 'Mesh' is enabled, grass is shown in a more realistic manner, much like modern games.

-**WaterPlants**
+    - Realistic
+    Toggle between a simple grass texture for a classick look (great with ambient occlusion!) and somewhat more detailed textures as well as additional layers with flowers.

+* WaterPlants

     Places vegetation near water areas, like lakes and river.
     There is a total of four different plants, for the same number of climate regions: mountain, temperate, desert and swamp.
 They all have two variations, summer and winter.
     You can choose to show the winter version during this season, or not to show them like the grass.

     Additionally it places waterlilies above the surface of temperate lakes and some tufts of grass inside the mountain water zones.
     Plants bend in the wind and waterlilies move slightly on the water surface moved by the same wind.

-**Others**
+* Others

     - Flowers
     Flowers and bushes for different climates.
 Density varies randomically and, for little flowers, also with seasons (they grow up in spring and die in fall).
 Select a lower level of density to increase performance.

     - Stones
     Places rocks on terrain as well as little stones on the cultivated grounds near farms.
     Select reduced density to improve performance.

-**Advanced**
+* Advanced

     - DetailDistance
     The distance from camera beyond which the grass will be culled; this is the most expensive option.
     Lower values can increase performance while higher values reduce "popup".

     - DetailDensity
     Lower values result in less detail objects being rendered, increasing performance.

-**IMPORT TEXTURES**
+Texture Override
 -------------------------------------------------------------------------------------------------
-It's possible to create a subfolder called 'Resources' to further customize the grass and import custom textures.
-Inside this folder you can have as many subfolder as you want.
-For example:

-- Mods/RealGrass/realgrass.dfmod
-- Mods/RealGrass/Resources/MyTexturePack

-In settings, enable Textures Import and write the name of folder (ex: Pack = MyTexturePack).
+It's possible to import custom textures from StreamingAssets/Textures/Grass.

 You can find textures names on github: https://github.com/TheLacus/realgrass-du-mod/tree/master/Addons/RealGrass/Assets/Resources

 Use an appropriate resolution for desired performance requirements.

-**UNINSTALL**
+Uninstall
 -------------------------------------------------------------------------------------------------
 If you wish to uninstall, you can safely remove the mod from the StreamingAssets folder.
 It won't affect saves.

-**COMPATIBILITY**
+Compatibility
 -------------------------------------------------------------------------------------------------
 This mod is compatible with vegetation retextures as well as mods that replace existing vegetation with 3d models, while it may be incompatible with mods that add new vegetation.